Top Education Department official resigns, proposes plan to wipe out student debt

 Breaking News Emails

-A top Education Department official involved in student financial aid resigned from his post Thursday, announcing that he would push an agenda to cancel much of the country's student debt as he vies for a political appointment in the U.S. Senate.
+A top Education Department official involved in student financial aid resigned Thursday, announcing that he would push an agenda to cancel much of the country's student debt as he vies for a political appointment in the U.S. Senate.

-Although he has no political experience, A. Wayne Johnson said his past two years in the Education Department working closely with Secretary Betsy DeVos has given him a unique perspective on how Congress is best suited to fix the $1.6 trillion student debt crisis.
+Although he has no political experience, the official, A. Wayne Johnson, said his past two years in the Education Department working closely with Secretary Betsy DeVos had given him a unique perspective on how Congress is best suited to fix the $1.6 trillion student debt crisis.

-"Basically, once you get a front-row seat and you get in the belly of the beast, no matter how many operational improvements you're going to do, it's not going to fix something broken at its core," the 67-year-old former private student loan company executive said.
+"Basically, once you get a front-row seat and you get in the belly of the beast, no matter how many operational improvements you're going to do, it's not going to fix something broken at its core," Johnson, 67, a former private student loan company executive, said.

 But Johnson, who began his career in government in 2017 as the chief operating officer of the Office of Federal Student Aid, said reversing the nation's soaring student loan debt requires passing meaningful legislation in Washington.